MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Portfolio-Theory-Basics.md

 &E(R_P) - r_f = \sum x_i (E(R_i) - r_f)
 \end{align} $$

-The last equation means (excess of portfolio return) = sum of each expected return of risky asset diminshed by risk-free return.
+The last equation means (excess of portfolio return) = (sum of each expected return of risky asset diminshed by risk-free return).
 This result is quite intuitive yet hard to be proven arithematically. **The queation can be transformed into matrix as well**.

 Let \\(V\\), var-cov matrix of all returns of size (N,N) and all other terms are as below